 How Geo-Filter works

 To use Geo-Filter, you first need to assign a game to a specific console or computer.
-Now when that game launches on the particular device, you’ll see its servers or players pops up on the map in real-time.
+Now when that game launches on a particular device, you’ll see its servers or players pops up on the map in real-time.

 You can then decide with which you want to pay by drawing a polygon or polygons around them.
 It’s just like connecting the dots on a map.
 You can create as many polygons as you want out of a total of 50 dots.
 (You need three dots to make a triangle, four to make a rectangle, etc. So 50 is a big number.)